Board of Directors

 rachel onuf, director

 Rachel Onuf is the Director of the Vermont Historical Records Program, based at the Vermont State Archives & Records Administration.
-She serves as a Director of the Collections Care & Conservation Alliance, a co-lead of the Vermont Arts & Culture Disaster and Resilience Network (VACDaRN), and as a member of the Vermont Suffrage Centennial Alliance and the NEDCC Advisory Committee.
+She serves as a Director of the Collections Care & Conservation Alliance and a co-lead of the Vermont Arts & Culture Disaster and Resilience Network (VACDaRN).
+As Chair of the NEDCC Advisory Committee, she is a member of the NEDCC Board of Directors; she is also Board Secretary for the Old Stone House Museum and Historic Village.
 Rachel received her BA from Swarthmore College, an MA in Library & Information Science from the University of Michigan and an MA in American History from the University of Virginia.
 Past jobs include serving as Roving Archivist for the Commonwealth of Massachusetts and Director of Archives at the Historical Society of Pennsylvania.
 She taught as an adjunct for Simmons College School of Library and Information Science and worked as a consultant for many years.
 She lives on a sidehill farm near the village of East Orange.